redwoodjs/redwoodjs-com-archive/ROADMAP.md

 >
 > This means that even if we say TypeScript is <span id="status-3" class="font-mono">Making it happen</span>, there are some parts of it that might be <span id="status-0" class="font-mono">Didn't start</span>.

-If you want an even higher-level overview, scroll the aside on the right, keeping the color key in mind.

 This document is alive.
 We'll update it as often as we can, and when it's appropriate to do so.
-And as always, feel free to open a PR!
+And as always, feel free to [open a PR](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md)!

 ## What goes in 1.0?